muhammadzkralla/Z-Articlez/spring/roadmap.md

 3- Integrate OAuth2 with a provider like Google or GitHub. <br>
 4- Test the secured endpoints using Postman. <br>

-Bonus: Learn how to hot-reload a Spring Boot project.
+Bonus: Learn about Filters in Spring Boot.

 ## Week 16: Sending Messages to Users via E-mail & SMS